anty-filidor/network_diffusion/docs/source/examples/simulator_example.rst

 .. figure:: experiment_vis.png
     :width: 600

-In case of need to process the results directly in the Python, one can extract them with two functions.
+If you need to process the results directly in Python, you can extract them with two functions.
 For aggregated results for each process

 .. literalinclude:: simulator_example.py
    :language: python
    :lines: 253

-or for the detailed logs concerning all nodes
+or for detailed logs concerning all nodes.

 .. literalinclude:: simulator_example.py
    :language: python